MaxandreJ/portfolio_documentation/docs/tutorials/selector.md

 ```

 Now, her diary look like this:

-![A sample html page with default layout.][default]
+![Suzie's diary with a default layout.][default]{: class="screenshots"}

-Suzie is disappointed with the bland look of her page.
+Suzie is disappointed with the bland look of the page.
 She decides to use CSS to design the page.
 She creates a blank CSS file called `style.css` in the directory of the HTML page, and inserts the following code in the `#!HTML head` of the page:
 ```HTML
 <link rel = "stylesheet"
   type = "text/css"
   href = "style.css" />
 ```
 This code enables the use of the CSS file `style.css` to style the HTML page.
 Next, we will review how she can add the simple CSS selectors to `style.css` to design the page.

 [default]: ../resources/images/tutorials/selectors/default.png